The Small Business Growth Blog

 What does this mean?

 You will not be required to pay business rates if your rateable value is lower than £12,000.
-However some of you will have higher rates.
+However some of you will of course have higher rates.

 CLICK HERE TO SEE WHAT IS RATEABLE VALUE (RV) IS IN MORE DETAIL